 A direct crossover between all of the core X-titles.
 X-Force and their secret operation is a major topic!
 Collects Second Coming: Prepare, Second Coming #1-2, Uncanny X-Men #523-525; New Mutants #12-14, X-Men Legacy #235-237, and X-Force #26-28.

-X-Force is also available as series of slimmer trade paperbacks
+X-Force is also available in two different series of slimmer trade paperbacks

-#1-13: X-Force by Craig Kyle and Chris Yost Complete Collection, Vol. 1
+#1-13: By Craig Kyle and Chris Yost Complete Collection, Vol. 1

 Also includes Ain’t No Dog and material from Annual 1